-Is a species of bacteria that lives harmlessly in the gut of many people.
-In the gut’s microbial community, there is a balance between the “good” bacteria (beneficial) and the potentially harmful ones (pathogenic).
-Problems begin when there is an imbalance often due to antibiotic treatment.
-If the quantity of C difficile increases greatly, a variety of symptoms can arise, ranging from diarrhoea to inflammation of the colon.
+A species of bacteria that lives harmlessly in the gut of many people.
+In the gut’s microbial community, there is a balance between the “good” bacteria (beneficial) and potentially harmful ones (pathogenic).
+Problems begin when an imbalance occurs, often due to antibiotic treatment.
+If the quantity of C. difficile increases greatly, a variety of symptoms can arise, ranging from diarrhoea to inflammation of the colon.

-C. difficile infections generally affect patients who have recently undergone antibiotic treatment or who are in hospitals or long-term care facilities..
-Faecal microbiota transplant (FMT) is being studied in order to evaluate its effectiveness as a possible treatment for these infections.
-Some probiotics can restore an efficient gut microbiota to control the excessive growth of C. difficile in hospitalized adult patients who are treated with antibiotics.
+C. difficile infections generally affect patients who have recently undergone antibiotic treatment or who are in hospitals or long-term care facilities.
+Faecal microbiota transplant (FMT) is being studied as a possible treatment for recurrent C. difficile infections.
+Some probiotics may prevent the occurrence of C. difficile in hospitalized adult patients who are treated with antibiotics.